 "Who is 'she', lizard?"
 Gimli asked, pressing harder on his chest.
 "What will she do to us?"

 "You won't see it," he answered as the blade went in.

 Faramir held fast, but Frodo let go and jumped back, so that Gimli had to lunge against the wall to keep Gollum's clawing hands pinned.
 Vainly, the creature tried to twist free, and then was still.

 Sam stared stunned.
 Frodo vomited what little was in his stomach and then started babbling.
 Faramir got to him before he started screaming, and he held his hand over his mouth and nose until lack of breath forced him to quiet.
-“No sound,” Faramir whispered as he held him.
-“You’ll alert the guard.”
+"No sound," Faramir said.
+"You'll alert the guard."